jdinh2/NIST-CSF-Incident-Analysis/README.md

 </p>

 # Incident Report Analysis
+> **Disclaimer**: This documentation pertains to a **fictional** company and is part of a lab exercise in the Google Cybersecurity Program.
+All the data and scenarios presented here are purely fictitious and for educational purposes only.

 ## Summary
 The company experienced a security event when all network services suddenly stopped responding.
 The cybersecurity team found the disruption was caused by a distributed denial of services (DDoS) attack through a flood of incoming ICMP packets.
 The team responded by blocking the attack and stopping all non-critical network services, so that critical network services could be restored.